uabrc/uabrc.github.io/docs/resources/Visual Brain Core/VBC-Main.md

 *UAB folks, please let us know if your lab should be included on this list, or add more information about it!*

-Here is a [partial list of manuscripts](https://docs.uabgrid.uab.edu/wiki/Partial_list_of_manuscripts) that have resulted from CINL and Visual Brain Core resources.

 ### Cluster Computing Environment at UAB Cheaha

 - [Cheaha_GettingStarted](https://docs.rc.uab.edu/cheaha/getting_started/) - information on getting an account and learning about how to use the cluster